|About WEOC||Community Services|

 The SUNY Westchester Educational Opportunity Center (WEOC) is an adult education institution which provides academic and vocational training to adults to help them obtain the skills and credentials they need to pursue higher education and/or to secure career oriented employment.

-EOC offers a full range of workforce preparation programs and services on site in Yonkers, and provides health care training and support at two off-site locations, the Department of Labor in Peekskill and Konbit Nég Lákay, a community based organization in Spring Valley.
+WEOC offers a full range of workforce preparation programs and services on site in Yonkers, and and can provide academic or vocational training and support at off-site locations.
+For example, in the past WEOC has provided allied health training at the Department of Labor in Peekskill and Konbit Nég Lákay, a community based organization in Spring Valley.

-The SUNY EOC of Westchester is the premiere adult education institution in the county, and the center of influence for training and career development.
-EOC provides access to quality education and serves our students and the community with passion, commitment and pride.
+The SUNY Westchester Educational Opportunity Center is the premiere adult education institution in the county, and the center of influence for training and career development.
+WEOC provides access to quality education and serves our students and the community with passion, commitment and pride.

 What We Do

-Part of a statewide system of educational enterprises, the SUNY EOC of Westchester provides a comprehensive array of tuition free workforce preparation programs for eligible adults in a supportive environment.
-EOC is committed to fostering the personal growth, intellectual development and economic independence of our students and to supporting the economic revitalization and well-being of the communities that the Center serves.
+Part of a statewide system of educational enterprises, the SUNY WEOC provides a comprehensive array of tuition free workforce preparation programs for eligible adults in a supportive environment.
+WEOC is committed to fostering the personal growth, intellectual development and economic independence of our students and to supporting the economic revitalization and well-being of the communities that the Center serves.

 We offer a continuum of developmental, academic and vocational training program options to respond to the varied needs of students in the day as well as the evening; and we provide a wide range of supportive services to help students achieve their personal and career goals.

-EOC’s developmental programs are designed to help students improve their basic skill competences in math, reading and writing, and critical thinking.
+WEOC’s developmental programs are designed to help students improve their basic skill competences in math, reading and writing, and critical thinking.
 In many instances, students enroll in developmental courses as a prerequisite for enrollment in vocational or more advanced academic programs.
-Our continuum of courses allows EOC to meet students where they are and to assist them in advancing to their desired level of proficiency.
+Our continuum of courses allows WEOC to meet students where they are and to assist them in advancing to their desired level of proficiency.

 Our academic programs are designed to assist students to acquire the advanced reading, writing, math and critical thinking skills they need to take and pass the HSE exam, and/or to enter college.
 Applicants who are interested in enrolling in vocational programs who do not have their HSE are encouraged to complete their HSE prior to enrolling in their vocational program of choice.